manuvarkey/GElectrical/docs/getting_started.md

 Drawing view allows defining the electrical single line diagram for the project by addition and modification of schematic elements and defining connectivity between elements.
 The elements are added into the drawing view using the [components side-bar](components_side_bar).
 The properties of the inserted elements can be viewed in the [properties side-bar](properties_side_bar) by selecting the element in the drawing view.
 Selected elements can be deleted by pressing the `Delete` button or by selecting the function available in the [project toolbar](project_toolbar).

-The various elements inserted in the drawing view can be selected using the `Left Mouse Button`.
-Pressing down `Shift` while selecting elements allows multiple elements to be selected.
+The elements inserted in the drawing view can be selected using the `Left Mouse Button`.
+Pressing down `Shift` while selecting allows multiple elements to be selected.

 Box selection mode can be entered by clicking `Left Mouse Button` on a blank area of the drawing view.
 A box selection is shown which follows the mouse cursor.
 The selection can be finished by clicking `Left Mouse Button`.
 The elements in the area bounded by the box selection will become selected.